pausone/Laravel-Todolist/README.md

 Uses Bootstrap for styling.

+Has frontend and backend validation for form input.

 See mobile version at bottom of this document.

-TODO in project: Complete frontend and backend validation

 | ![Image login](/screenshots/tasks_index.JPG)   |
 | ------------- |